TrinityCore/tc-wiki/install/Core-Installation/linux-core-installation.md

 #### Parameter explanations (advanced users)

-path to your OpenSSL library - **use if you have OpenSSL installed system wide with a different version to 1.0.x:**
+path to your OpenSSL library - **use if you have OpenSSL installed system wide with a different version than required by TrinityCore**

 >-DOPENSSL_LIBRARIES=path to OpenSSL library

-path to your OpenSSL includes directory - **use if you have OpenSSL installed system wide with a different version to 1.0.x:**
+path to your OpenSSL includes directory - **use if you have OpenSSL installed system wide with a different version than required by TrinityCore:**

 >-DOPENSSL_INCLUDE_DIR=path to OpenSSL includes